- How is pancreatic cancer treated?

 - A surgeon: a doctor who uses surgery to treat cancers or other problems

-- An endocrinologist: a doctor who treats diseases in glands that produce hormones
+- An endocrinologist: a doctor who treats diseases in glands that make hormones

 - A radiation oncologist: a doctor who uses radiation to treat cancer